DDMAL/cantus/README.md

 We use [Docker Compose](https://docs.docker.com/compose/) to containerize each service and keep all our dependencies in order.
 Cantus Ultimus is compatible with Docker Compose > 2.8.

 ### The `.env` file
-The build process relies on environment variables specified in the `.env` file, which is located at the root of the repository.
+The build process relies on environment variables specified in an `.env` file located at the root of the repository.
+A sample of this file, `.env.sample`, is provided.

+Make a copy of `.env.sample` and name it `.env`.
 You must make two modifications to this file before the docker containers will build.
 Both `POSTGRES_PASSWORD` and `RABBIT_PASSWORD` should be uncommented and set with secure passwords.

 #### Handling `postgres` authentication issues